icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 are no sub-clauses or boolean operators.
 Any number of space characters are allowed before and after the `,` in a condition list.

-For example, `oe:status is 'active', some_group:membership_level >=2` is the union of those two example conditions from the previous section and will only be satisfied if both conditions are individually satisfiable.
+For example, `ib1:status is 'active', some_group:membership_level >=2` is the union of those two example conditions from the previous section and will only be satisfied if both conditions are individually satisfiable.

 ## Capabilities